Good News Clubs

 Who teaches a Good News Club?

 Christians who are concerned for boys and girls work together volunteering their time and energy to teach Good News Club.
 They are trained by Child Evangelism Fellowship to have a club that is exciting and informative so that children will want to keep coming.
 Teachers are asked to sign the CEF Statement of Faith and agree to abide by the policies of the organization.
-Adults working with the program are screened according to our Child Protection Policy.
-In the United States there is a movement among churches to adopt their local public school and conduct a Good News Club.
+Adults working with the program are screened according to our child protection policy.

 How can I get involved?

 There are several opportunities to be involved with a Good News Club.
-You can pray for the children and teachers in the club or become a club teacher or helper by contacting your local chapter and asking about training opportunities, or you can donate financially so others may be able to receive training to start a Good News Club.
+You can pray for the children and teachers in the club.
+Become a club teacher or helper by contacting your local chapter and asking about training and opportunities.
+Find your local CEF chapter in Georgia